 STAKEHOLDER EXPECTATIONS INVOLVEMENT METHODS LOCAL ECONOMIC SYSTEM Value creationEmployment opportunitiesDistribution of value Participation and objectives sharing Job opportunities offer and employment protection Meetings with S.M.I. and U.I.
-Textiles to create locally social and cultural projects USERS Quality and durability of the product Product safety and compliance with environmental regulations Reliability Competitiveness Participation in events Long-time relationship Transparent communication of the company's activities Creation of an annual Sustainability Report published on the institutional website ENVIRONMENT Environmental sustainability Improve the environmental practices of its business and of suppliers Responsible management of waste and its recycling Compliance with the limit values of emissions into the atmosphere and of water discharges Developing products and processes with a low environmental impact Select eco-friendly materials, correct management of chemicals, protection of biodiversity, optimization of the end of life Minimize environmental impacts along the value chain Periodic communication of the results of the self-checks of atmospheric emissions and water discharges to the bodies in charge Procedure in progress for obtaining UNI EN ISO 14001: 2015 certification (achieved in March 2023 with the issue of the relevant certification) Procedure in progress for obtaining OEKO-TEX® 100 certification (achieved in January 2023 with the issue of the relevant certification)
+Textiles to create locally social and cultural projects USERS Quality and durability of the product Product safety and compliance with environmental regulations Reliability Competitiveness Participation in events Long-time relationship Transparent communication of the company's activities Creation of an annual Sustainability Report published on the institutional website ENVIRONMENT Environmental sustainability Improve the environmental practices of its business and of suppliers Responsible management of waste and its recycling Compliance with the limit values of emissions into the atmosphere and of water discharges Developing products and processes with a low environmental impact Select eco-friendly materials, correct management of chemicals, protection of biodiversity, optimization of the end of life Minimize environmental impacts along the value chain Periodic communication of the results of the self-checks of atmospheric emissions and water discharges to the bodies in charge UNI EN ISO 14001: 2015 certification (achieved in March 2023 with the issue of the relevant certification) OEKO-TEX 100 certification (achieved in January 2023 with the issue of the relevant certification)